About Us

 Summary

-Nashoba Brooks seeks a middle school math teaching fellow for the 2025-2026 academic year who will co-teach 50% in the math department while also supporting other aspects of the Middle School program, including advising, coaching, other student activities and supports, and coverage needs.
-This is a 10-month position that reports directly to the assistant head of middle school.
+Nashoba Brooks seeks a middle school STEAM teaching fellow for the 2026-2027 academic year who will co-teach Grade 4 mathematics, facilitate supervised study, and support effective integration of STEAM skills throughout the Middle School program.
+This is a 10-month position that reports directly to the director of educational technology and innovation.
+The hours of this position are 9:00 a.m. to 5:00 p.m.

 Responsibilities

-• Communicate proactively and effectively with students and parents, including participating in parent/teacher conferences.
+• Communicating proactively and effectively with students and parents, including participating in parent/teacher conferences.

-• Participate as an active member of teaching teams to support curriculum development and integration.
+• Participate as an active member of the Middle School teaching, Information Services, and Supervised Study teams to support effective curriculum development and implementation.

-• Work collaboratively with teaching team members, the director of academic support, and School counselor to identify and address student learning needs.
+• Work collaboratively with teaching team members, the director of academic support, and the school counselor to identify and address student learning needs.

-• Model excellent problem solving and project management skills with a commitment to viewing challenges as problems that can be solved rather than obstacles that cannot be overcome.
+• Model strong problem solving and project management skills with a commitment to viewing challenges as problems that can be solved rather than obstacles that cannot be overcome.

 • Appropriately and effectively integrate technology and assessments into instruction to enhance student learning.